tenox7/wfm/README.md

 ACM will only obtain certificates for whitelisted hosts.
 If your WFM site has multiple names in DNS you need to add them to the whitelist.

+If the https site is exposed externally outside of your firewall its sometimes desired to have a local http (non-SSL) listener as well.
+To enable this use `-addr_extra=:8080` flag.

 ## Authentication

 If no password file is specified and no hardcoded passwords are present